The Latest Science to Help Patients Stay Cancer Free

 Michele had standard of care chemotherapy plus an oral medication as recommended by the genomic medicine team.
 At the time of surgery (a double mastectomy) Michelle was found to have had a pathologic complete response to the treatment with no detectable disease remaining.
 “After my surgery, I was 100 percent cancer free.
 I will never really know what killed the cancer; all I know is that it worked.”

-“The vast majority of women live for many years after a breast cancer diagnosis, but those years may include treatment for relapses,” said Brian Leyland-Jones, MB BS, PhD, Vice President of the Avera Center for Precision Oncology.
+“The vast majority of women live for many years after a breast cancer diagnosis, but those years may include treatment for relapses,” said Brian Leyland-Jones, MB BS, PhD.

 “We want to do a better job of predicting the possibility of recurrence up front.
 Because if cancer comes back, it often comes back with a vengeance,” Leyland-Jones said.

-Patients treated through the Avera Center for Precision Oncology receive standard of care protocols, plus care guided by sequencing.
+Patients treated through Precision Oncology receive standard of care protocols, plus care guided by sequencing.
 “We maintain the best conventional care, but at the same time we’re pushing the leading edge to improve outcomes,” Williams said.

 Avera is seeing patients from Canada, California, Florida, New York, and as far away as the United Kingdom and Australia.
 “Patients are starting to understand what genomics has to offer, not just locally, but regionally and even internationally,” Leyland-Jones said.